 Remember, know yourself and what you stand for.
 Recognize everyone’s life is unique.
 Focus on being the best version of yourself.
 Don’t compare yourself to others.
 Compare yourself to the person you were yesterday.

-Giving love to others is directly related to how much love you have for yourself.
+Giving love to others directly relates to how much love you have for yourself.
 By feeling that you are valuable, worthy, and beautiful (inside and out), you won’t have to rely on others for your self-worth.
 Do you know that you can challenge all of “I am’s” in you by your ability to love who you are?

-Self-hatred and beating yourself is never the solution and always results in an adverse outcome.
-Even if you acted foolishly, misbehaved or hurt someone you love.
+Self-hatred and beating yourself is never the solution and always results in an adverse outcome—even if you acted foolishly, misbehaved, or hurt someone you love.
 Instead of diminishing your self-worth, learn to develop deep positive feelings by resolving not to repeat the same behavior.

 And most importantly, never, in any way, associate how you acted with how you measure your value as a person.
-Your self-worth is a given, own it!
+Your self-worth is a given, so own it!

 Sign up below for my newsletter for tips and advice on love & relationships, dealing with stress and anxiety, personal wellbeing and mindfulness.